genicsblog/docs/index.md

 ---

 A list of open tasks can be found at the [Contribute page](https://genicsblog.com/contribute){:target="_blank"}.
-All kind of contributributions are heartily welcome!
+All kind of contributions are heartily welcome!